Home

 Granddaughter Alice Elizabeth Lange (1940-2014) was born on July 29, 1940 in Wewoke, Seminole County, OK.
 Two days after Christmas 1961, she was wedded to Ronald Dean Jacobs (April 9, 1938-living), with the nuptials taking place in Albion, OK.
 The couple produced one son, Lange Jacobs.
 Said the Marietta (OK) Monitor, Alice was "very involved in volunteer work in every community in which she lived."
 The couple resided for two decades in the Panama Canal Zone, working in a civil service capacity for the Panama Canal Company.
 She also taught school in several Oklahoma communities.
 In 2001, the Jacobses relocated to Marietta, OK and became members of the First United Methodist Church.
 Among other activities, Alice was admitted to membership in the Daughters of the American Revolution (DAR) in 1998, on the service record of Jacob Minerd Sr., the first known cousin to be so acknowledged for Jacob's service.
 She also was active with the Daughters of 1812, Colonial Dames of the 17th Century, Daughters of the American Colonies and State Governor of the Continental Society of Daughters of Indian Wars.
 Said the Monitor, "She was also very active in numerous volunteer organizations such as the Pink Ladies Auxiliary of Mercy Health Love County, RSVP, SODA Area of Aging and Ombudsman for many years.
 Alice will be remembered as a wonderful cook who enjoyed sharing with others."
 Sadly, Alice died at home on Aug.
 26, 2014, at the age of 74.
 Their son Lange Jacobs married Jennifer (?) and make their home in Boca Raton, FL, with one daughter, Jill Elizabeth Jacobs.

-~ Son Nathaniel J. "Nate" Tucker ~
+~ Son Nathaniel Jackson "Nate" Tucker ~

-He married Edith Jane Kennedy (1885- ? ) in Lee County on Jan.
-16, 1907, when he was age 24, and she 22.
+On Jan.
+16, 1907, when he was age 24, and she 22, Nathan entered into the holy rite of marriage with Edith Jane Kennedy (June 4, 1884-1957) in Lee County.
 She was the daughter of Cyrus and Sallie (Schantz) Kennedy.

 Their home in 1910, as shown by the United States Census, was on a farm in Green Bay Township, Lee County, IA.